IorioD/MTD-manager-console/README.md

 the user can enable one or more strtategy that will affect the enabled deployment.
 In this case the user cannot edit the strategy directly in the UI but needs to modify the source code to change/add implementation logic.
 Whenever a new strategy is created, the following steps are needed:
-1. the new .java file implementing the technique must be stored in the `service` folder
+1. the new classNameService.java file implementing the technique must be stored in the `service` folder
 2. insert in the PGAdmin database the new corresponding technique using
    ```sh
    INSERT INTO mtdmanager.strategy VALUES ('techniqueName', false, 'fixed', n);